-18q syndrome is a rare chromosomal anomaly where there is deletion of part of the long arm of chromosome 18.
+18q syndrome is a rare chromosomal anomaly where there is a deletion of part of the long arm of chromosome 18.
 Associated symptoms and findings vary widely, as does their severity.
 Characteristic features include short stature, mental retardation and hypotonia, facial and distal skeletal abnormalities.
-Chromosome 18q syndrome appears to result from spontaneous sporadic chromosomal error during very early embryonic development.
+Chromosome 18q syndrome appears to result from a spontaneous, sporadic chromosomal error during very early embryonic development.

-The presence of a syndrome are usually evident at or soon after birth.
+The presence of a syndrome is usually evident at or soon after birth.
 Although there is significant phenotypic variation, some features are relatively constant and include 1:

 - decreased growth

 - craniofacial dysmorphism

 - developmental delay and mental retardation

 The appearance of the brain on MRI is dominated by abnormal white matter, particularly posteriorly and in the periventricular region.
 It is characterised by bilateral symmetric deep white matter hyperintensity on T2 weighted images, with associated involvement of the subcortical white matter also frequently encountered 1-2.
 There is usually sparing of the brainstem and cerebellum.

 MR spectroscopy (MRS)

 MRS demonstrates elevated white matter choline and alpha-glutamate concentrations (resonates at 3.75ppm) 3.